nixxo/rust-lang-book-it/src/ch17-06-futures-tasks-threads.md

 As we saw in [Chapter 16][ch16]<!-- ignore -->, threads provide one approach to concurrency.
 We’ve seen another approach in this chapter: using async with futures and streams.
-If you‘re wondering when to choose method over the other, the answer is: it depends!
+If you‘re wondering when to choose one method over the other, the answer is: it depends!
 And in many cases, the choice isn’t threads _or_ async but rather threads _and_ async.

 Many operating systems have supplied threading-based concurrency models for decades now, and many programming languages support them as a result.
 However,